twillis1993/cpp/notes/brownGuideNotes.md

 * Need to initialise member references in the initialiser list
 * Copy constructor is a thing
 * Take care when allocating memory in classes.
 Safer to allocate in constructor, free in destructor
+* Multidimensional arrays may be more efficiently represented as one-dimensional arrays due to the latter's great cache coherency (i.e. new doesn't guarantee contiguous blocks of memory)
+* Correct and liberal use of the const keyword can improve efficiency and readability of code
+* Don't compare floating point numbers with '=='
+* Use doubles as parameters when calling math functions
+* When creating an instance with the no-arg constructor, the parentheses must be omitted, e.g. 'Foo myFoo;' not 'Foo myFoo();'.
+Otherwise one can expect weird compile-time errors.

 # Virtual functions